MumenJarrah/CloudLabs/lab6.md

 ```

 ### Step 2: Navigate to the Lab Setup Directory
 Move into the extracted Labsetup folder, where you will find the docker-compose.yml file and other necessary files.
+Figure 1 shows the lab setup.

 ![Lab setup](images/net-sec-firewall-exploration-lab-setup.png)
 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; Figure 1: Lab setup